 You can’t have her, she’s alllll mine….
 A good friend of mine remembers his adolescence amazingly well.
 As I described to him the changes going on with my 14 year old daughter, a freshman in high school, he said, “It’s like she just got off the bus in the middle of Times Square.
 She is… More Just Got Off the Bus in Times Square

 Last Monday Katie started a week of Crunchy Camp – that was her nickname for the workshop she was attending at the Resource Center for Nonviolence called Exploring Your Social Justice Community.
 She really enjoyed herself.
-It turns out it wasn’t a youth workshop (that’s on me, I misread the description) so she was with… More Workshop at the Santa Cruz Resource Center for Nonviolence
+It turns out it wasn’t a youth workshop (that’s on me, I misread the description) so she was… More Workshop at the Santa Cruz Resource Center for Nonviolence

 Alex and Katie: Separated at Birth?
 Now that Katie’s home from her last great adventure (and has clearly slept more than any Koala Down Under), it’s time for her to re-engage with humanity in a constructive way.
 Tomorrow she starts a week of learning about social justice at a student workshop called Exploring Your Social… More What if Alex P Keaton Attended a Nonviolence Workshop in Santa Cruz?